Daniel Ballard: Sunderland

 On 30 June 2022, Ballard joined newly promoted Championship club Sunderland for an undisclosed fee, signing a three-year contract.
+On 16 September 2023, Ballard scored his first goal for Sunderland in a 3–1 win against QPR.

+He signed a new deal in July 2024 to extend his time on Wearside until 2028.

+On 13 May 2025, Ballard scored the winning goal (on aggregate) in extra time in the second leg of the 2024–25 EFL Championship play-off matchup with Coventry City, setting up a final match with Sheffield United.
+On 24 May 2025, Sunderland defeated Sheffield United 2–1 in the play-off final to earn promotion to the Premier League.

+Ballard scored on his Premier League debut, the second goal in a 3–0 win over West Ham United on the opening matchday.

 International career

 Born in England, Ballard qualifies to represent Northern Ireland as his mother was born there.

 He has represented Northern Ireland at Under-18 and Under-21 levels.
 He was called up to the senior team for the first time in March 2019.
 He made his senior debut in a 1–1 draw against Romania in a Nations League game in September 2020.

+In September 2023, Ballard was injured and ruled out of Euros qualifying matches.
+In October 2024, he missed Nations League games due to injury.
+In August 2025 it was announced that he would miss the following month's World Cup qualifiers due to injury.